What breastfeeding parents should know about collecting leaking breast milk

 - The latch is secure and feels gentle.
 Unlike Haakaa-style pumps, kindestCup can be used in any breastfeeding position.
 Check out this spectacular demo of the kindestCup latch.

-- There is less suction at the nipple, so less milk is drawn from the breast. kindestCup captures the milk would have leaked naturally and not much more.
+- Suction is spread out over a wide area of breast tissue, so less milk is drawn from the nipple. kindestCup captures the milk would have leaked naturally and not much more.
 This means that baby gets a full meal once you switch breasts.
-The idea here is to feed the baby, not the freezer and to maintain a healthy milk supply.
+The idea here is to feed the baby, not the freezer and maintain a healthy milk supply that matches your baby's needs.

 Note that low fat-content remains a concern with passively collected milk, even with kindestCup.
 We recommend to boost the fat content of leaking milk by mixing in some hand expressed milk before storing it.